Robert H. Goddard: Aftermath

+Nevertheless, Goddard had some influence and was influenced by European rocketry pioneers like Hermann Oberth and his student Max Valier, at least as proponent of the idea of space rocketry and source of inspiration, although each side developed their technology and its scientific basis independently.
+In Europe the rocketeers were mainly theorists and visionaries.
+Goddard was the foremost experimenter, and his report was responsible for encouraging many to build their own rockets.

 As Germany became ever more war-like, Goddard refused to communicate with German rocket experimenters, though he received more and more of their correspondence.
 Oberth had Goddard's 1919 paper translated and Wernher von Braun read it.
 They therefore knew that efficiencies at least thirty times greater than conventional rockets were achievable with Goddard's engine design.
 Via von Braun and his team joining the US post-war programs there is thus an indirect line of scientific and technology tradition from NASA back to Goddard.

-'A Correction'
+"A Correction"

-Forty-nine years after its editorial mocking Goddard, on July 17, 1969—the day after the launch of Apollo 11—The New York Times published a short item under the headline "A Correction."
+Forty-nine years after its editorial mocking Goddard, on July 17, 1969—the day after the launch of Apollo 11—The New York Times published a short item under the headline "A Correction".
 The three-paragraph statement summarized its 1920 editorial and concluded:

 Further investigation and experimentation have confirmed the findings of Isaac Newton in the 17th Century and it is now definitely established that a rocket can function in a vacuum as well as in an atmosphere.
 The Times regrets the error.